Dorzolamide 20mg/ml eye drops, solution

 If you put too many drops in your eye or swallow any of the contents of the container, you should contact your doctor immediately.

-If you forget to use Dorzolamide
+If you forget to use Dorzolamide eye drops

+It is important to take this medicine as prescribed by your doctor.
 If you miss a dose, use it as soon as possible.
 However, if it is almost time for the next dose, skip the missed dose and go back to your regular dosing schedule.
+Do not use a double dose to make up for a forgotten dose.

-If you stop using Dorzolamide
+If you stop using Dorzolamide eye drops

-If you want to stop using this medicine, talk to your doctor first.
+If you want to stop using this medicine talk to your doctor first.

-If you have any further questions on the use of this medicine, ask your doctor or pharmacist.
+If you have any further questions on the use of this medicine, talk to your doctor or pharmacist.

 Like all medicines, this medicine can cause side effects, although not everybody gets them.